 We’ve compiled common questions staff have about internal communication apps and how to answer them.

-For employees who aren’t familiar with mobile collaboration apps, or collaboration platforms in general, the central question is, “what can this app do?”
+For employees who aren’t familiar with a mobile collaboration app, or collaboration platforms in general, the central question is, “what can this app do?”
 Or more specifically, “what can it do for me?”

 If your staff regularly uses email to communicate, they may wonder why anything needs to change.
 If you’re switching from one employee app to another, they may fear acclimating to new rules and routines.
 Explaining key features can help ease resistance to the transition.